 The third one I did was for Bruno the bear, to track the number of calories the user has burned.
 Calculation of this is based on the user's weight given at the start, the speed of which the user is moving according to the devices accelerometer, via Unity's new input system, and the amount of time that has passed since the mission started.

 The system is tied to a manager object that persists across scenes, and tracks mission goals, progress, and the current game state which is tracked with Booleans.
 All of these variables are static and are read from their respective script by the manager.
-Each time these variables are changed, the save data function is called to ensure an intuitive user experience and preventing data loss as much as possible.
+The game saves every 10 seconds to ensure an intuitive user experience by preventing data loss as much as possible.